albizures/vyke-fns/README.md

 	</h1>
 </div>

-Several functions with different scope with small in nature
+Several functions with different scopes and small in nature

 ## Installation
 ```sh